codeship/codeship-go/README.md

 add support for passing pagination parameters to the function
 - [ ] Iterate through pages of builds in List Builds to get full list or add support for passing pagination parameters to the function
-- [ ] Decide on proper interface for methods, should each parameter be sent separately or all together in the relevant struct?
+- [ ] Create constants for all http error codes and use them